Is baby curious about solid foods? If your baby is at least six months, the next big food experience is introducing solids.

 - Respect your baby's likes and dislikes.
 There is no essential food (except breastmilk), so if your baby does not like a certain food, do not force it.
 If you think it is important for him, wait a few weeks and offer it again.

 - At about nine months of age, babies start to assert their individuality.
 For instance, your baby may not want you to put a spoon into their mouth, and is likely to take it out of your hand and put it into their mouth themselves.
-Of course, often upside down so that the food falls on his lap!
-This is all part of his steps toward self-sufficiency.
+Of course, often upside down so that the food falls on their lap!
+This is all part of their steps toward self-sufficiency.

 Babies learn early on to take their food cues from you, so set a lifelong attitude that food should be enjoyed and mealtimes pleasurable and fun!